Contemporary A Cappella Society: Acapedia 2.0

-The CASA Acapedia is a huge database of a cappella groups, solo artists, beatboxers, studios, producers and more.
+The CASA Acapedia is a large database of a cappella groups, solo artists, beatboxers, studios, producers and more.
 The Acapedia is free and editable by any registered CASA member.
-It not only has information on existing groups, but also includes the profiles for groups that no longer exist.
-The database is set up like a Wiki, in which any user can add/modify information.
+It includes information on former groups, as well as current ones.
+The database is configured as a wiki, wherein any user can add and modify information.
 All changes are tracked and can be un-done in the event of error or vandalism.
 The Acapedia currently features over 2400 profiles.

 Each Acapedia profile is designed to include group information such as school or affiliation, current roster of members, concert listings, history, recording information, and tour dates.

-Volunteer and Outreach Programs
+Volunteer and outreach programs

 Ambassador Program

-The Ambassador Program is aimed to unite singers and groups from all over the country and world via an organized networking system.
-CASA Ambassadors are individuals responsible for being involved in their own a cappella communities- gathering information about groups, events, auditions, a cappella friendly clubs, singers, technology, opportunities and anything else that touches on a cappella.
+The Ambassador Program aims to unite singers and groups across the U.S. and world via an organized networking system.
+CASA Ambassadors are individuals responsible for involvement in their own a cappella communities – gathering information about groups, events, auditions, a cappella friendly clubs, singers, technology, opportunities and anything else that touches on a cappella.
 They upload that information to CASA.org via the Acapedia so it can be shared with the entire community.

-Ambassadors also keep abreast of a cappella happenings globally via CASA.org, and share that information with their respective communities while encouraging them to become CASA members, to sing in Contemporary A Cappella League groups, to attend CASA festivals, and to support the vocal arts.
+Ambassadors also keep abreast of a cappella happenings globally via CASA.org and share that information with their respective communities while encouraging them to become CASA members, to sing in Contemporary A Cappella League groups, to attend CASA festivals, and to support the vocal arts.

-Ambassadors serve a one-year volunteer term, and are offered a number of incentives which have included free memberships to CASA.org, free copies of CASA-sponsored compilation albums and free tickets to CASA-sponsored festivals such as SoJam.
+Ambassadors serve a one-year volunteer term and are offered a number of incentives which have included free memberships to CASA.org, free copies of CASA-sponsored compilation albums, and free tickets to CASA-sponsored festivals such as SoJam.

 Tunes To Teens

-Tunes To Teens (TTT) is designed to put a cappella CDs into the hands of developing singers.
-Chorus by chorus, TTT sends junior high and high school students a cappella CDs donated by a variety of sources.
-The program's goal is to spark interest in a cappella music in up-and-coming singers, and to serve as a touchstone for directors to teach their students the basics of music theory.
-Since 2003, over 2000 students in 23 US states and Canada have received CDs from TTT.
+Tunes To Teens (TTT) gives donated a cappella CDs to junior high and high school chorus students.
+The program's goal is to spark interest in a cappella music in up-and-coming singers, and to help directors to teach their students the basics of music theory.
+Since 2003, more than 2000 students in 23 US states and Canada have received CDs from TTT.

 A Cappella Radio International was aired on over 50 stations worldwide from 1996 to 2004.

-CASA has been establishing contemporary a cappella choruses around the United States, from the SF Bay Area to Maryland.
+CASA establishes contemporary a cappella choruses across the United States, having done so from the San Francisco Bay Area to Maryland.